 “Class A Shareholder” means each Person signing this Agreement as a Class A Shareholder and each Person who subsequently is admitted as a Class A Shareholder.
 The initial Class A Shareholders shall be Hal E. Adams, Lee Carlson and Forrest W. Colliver.

 “Class B Shareholder” means each Person signing this Agreement as a Class B Shareholder and each Person who subsequently is admitted as a Class B Shareholder.
-The initial Class B Shareholders shall be Cathleen A. Adams, ADS-BGpersonname, and Elaine M. Colliver.
+The initial Class B Shareholders shall be Cathleen A. Adams, Michele M. Carlson, and Elaine M. Colliver.

 5.4.
 Management.